The multiplier spectrum morphism is generically injective: Generic injectivity of the multiplier spectrum morphism

-The following theorem was obtained by Pakovich \cite{pakovich2021iterates} by combining several results in \cite{pakovich2021iterates}.
+The following theorem is an easy corollary of results of Pakovich \cite{pakovich2021iterates}, \cite{pakovich2021iterates}.
 We give a proof here for completeness. \begin{thm} Let $d\geq 4$.
-Then there exists a Zariski open subset $W_d$ of $\Rat_d(\C)$ such that : \begin{points} \item Elements in $W_d$ are simple; \item Assume that $f$ and $g$ are intertwined, where $f\in W_d$ and $g$ is simple, then $f$ and $g$ are in the same conjugacy class. \end{points} \end{thm} \begin{proof} Let $d\geq 4$, by \cite[Theorem 1.2 and Lemma 3.7]{pakovich2021iterates}, there exists a Zariski open set $W_d\subset \Rat_d(\C)$ such that: (1) $W_d$ is contained in the set of simple rational maps, (2) if $f\in W_d$ and $f$ share the maximal entropy measure for some $g\in \Rat_d(\C)$, then $g=f$.
+Then there exists a Zariski open subset $W_d$ of $\Rat_d(\C)$ such that : \begin{points} \item Elements in $W_d$ are simple; \item Assume that $f$ and $g$ are intertwined, where $f\in W_d$ and $g$ is simple, then $f$ and $g$ are in the same conjugacy class. \end{points} \end{thm} \begin{proof} Let $d\geq 4$, by \cite[Theorem 1.2 and Lemma 3.7]{pakovich2021iterates}, there exists a Zariski open set $W_d\subset \Rat_d(\C)$ such that: (1) $W_d$ is contained in the set of simple rational maps, (2) if $f\in W_d$ and $f$ share the maximal entropy measure with another rational map $g\in \Rat_d(\C)$, then $g=f$.
 We are going to show that the set $W_d$ satisfies Theorem \ref{intertwined} (ii).
+Assume that $f\in W_d$, and $f$ is intertwined with a simple rational map $g\in\Rat_d(\C)$.
+By \cite[Theorem 1.4]{pakovich2021iterates}, there exist $m\geq 1$ and $\phi\in\PGL_2(\C)$ such that $(\phi g\phi^{-1})^m=f^m$.
+This implies $f$ and $\phi g\phi^{-1}$ have the same maximal entropy measure, hence we have $f=\phi g\phi^{-1}$.
+Hence $f$ and $g$ are in the same conjugacy class. \end{proof}